-An A5 clear plastic document wallet with the candidate's WASN label attached will be provided by the Authority for each candidate for the practical (portfolio) examination submission.
-The USB must be placed in the A5 clear plastic document wallet.
-The candidate's WASN label must be placed on the USB.
-A permanent felt-tipped pen must be used to write the WASN on the USB if the labels are too large, or attach the label to the USB using string.
+An A5 clear plastic document wallet and the candidate's WASN label will be provided by the Authority for each candidate for the practical (portfolio) examination submission.
+The USB drive must be placed in the A5 clear plastic document wallet.
+The candidate's WASN label must be placed on the USB drive.
+A permanent felt-tipped pen must be used to write the WASN on the USB drive if the label is too large, or the label can be attached to the USB drive using string.